Access to information

 - search our web site or type your search question in AskUoN

-- contact the relevant faculty or division to see if the information is already available
+- contact the relevant college or division to see if the information is already available

 - view our open access information.
 This includes information we are required to publish under the GIPA Act such as our agency information guide, our disclosure log, and our register of University contracts.